anishsudini/RSA/README.md

 • For Key Generation (indicated by ‘-g’ in line 1)

 – The generated values of p and q will be written to p.txt and q.txt respectively.
 – The .txt files should contain the number as an integer represented in ASCII.
-	– For example if p = 7, the corresponding text file will display 7 when opened in a text editor.

 • For Encryption (indicated by ‘-e’ in line 2)